Last Updated on December 18, 2025

 - Task: Determine if your job requires a CTL for more lifting power and traction or a skid steer for speed and maneuverability.

-- Ground conditions: Is the site relatively smooth and flat, which would work for a skid steer, or is it soft and wet, best suited for a CTL?
+- Ground Conditions: Is the site relatively smooth and flat, which would work for a skid steer?
+Or is it soft and wet, best suited for a CTL?

 - Cost: Your budget may be the deciding factor when selecting a machine.
 A skid steer will likely require a lower upfront expenditure and be less costly to operate and maintain.
+If renting, the cost of fuel for a skid steer is often less than that of a track loader.

 - Attachments: While both machines can accommodate attachments, you’ll need to ensure the skid steer or CTL can utilize the tools you require to complete your projects.